line/armeria/site/src/sphinx/server-basics.rst

 .. _`a name-based virtual host`: https://en.wikipedia.org/wiki/Virtual_hosting#Name-based
-.. _LoggingService: apidocs/index.html?com/linecorp/armeria/server/logging/LoggingService.html
-.. _ServerBuilder: apidocs/index.html?com/linecorp/armeria/server/ServerBuilder.html
-.. _VirtualHost: apidocs/index.html?com/linecorp/armeria/server/VirtualHost.html
-.. _VirtualHostBuilder: apidocs/index.html?com/linecorp/armeria/server/VirtualHostBuilder.html

 .. _server-basics:

 Server basics
 =============

 To start a server, you need to build it first.
-Use `ServerBuilder`_:
+Use :api:`ServerBuilder`:

 .. code-block:: java